Costs

 A nonrefundable 2.85% service fee charged by NelNet Campus Commerce applies to all credit and debit card transactions.
 To avoid paying this fee, we encourage payment from a U.S. checking or savings account via electronic check (eCheck).

-To dispute tuition and mandatory fee charges, students must make a formal appeal to the Bursar's Office by the end of the semester (last day of finals).
-Disputes will only be considered under extenuating circumstances, such as university error, recent medical condition, immediate family emergency, recent unanticipated financial problems and verified nonattendance.
+To appeal tuition and mandatory fee charges, students must make a formal request to the Bursar's Office by the last day of finals of the semester immediately following the one being appealed.
+Appeals will only be considered under extenuating circumstances, such as university error, recent medical condition, immediate family emergency, recent unanticipated financial problems and verified nonattendance.
 Official documentation must be provided to substantiate the circumstances.
-Learn more about the process, complete the tuition dispute form and submit the documentation online on the Tuition Dispute webpage.
-If you disagree with the charges and fail to avail yourself of the dispute process by the end of the semester, you will have waived your right to dispute the charges.
+Learn more about the process, complete the tuition appeal form and submit the documentation online on the Tuition Appeals webpage.
+If you disagree with the charges and fail to avail yourself of the appeal process by the deadline, you will have waived your right to appeal the charges.

 Failure to Make Payment